etsangsplk/go-sensor/examples/opencensus/Opencensus_vs_Opentracing.md

 Note that the following is jus for reference, http is actually taken care of by plugin: https://github.com/census-instrumentation/opencensus-go/tree/master/plugin/ochttp For example, no database nor pubsub.
+But note that we may not need to write out own(or just enhance) their roudntripper or inject meta data into http request.
+We still need to take care of injecting out own meta data like tenantID and requestID.

 ```
     opentracing